lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 Example 1
 ~~~~~~~~~~~

-In this example, the ``scatter_fit_plot`` function is used to generate a grid of
+In this example, the ``scatter_fit_plot`` function is used to generate subplots of
 scatter plots while excluding specific combinations of variables.
 This allows for
 a more targeted exploration of relationships, omitting plots that may be redundant
 or irrelevant.
 Below are key aspects of this example:

 1. **Exclude Combinations**: The ``exclude_combinations parameter`` is used to
-specify pairs of variables that should be excluded from the scatter plot grid.
+specify pairs of variables that should be excluded from the scatter plot subplot grid.

 For example: